 While it’s embarrassing to put these down on my website for everyone to read, my hope is that you can learn from what I did wrong so you don’t make the same mistakes that I did.

 While I made a lot of mistakes during those early years, there is one thing I did right.
 I worked on my personal development.
 I took the time to develop the right skill-set and mind-set.
 I worked on my attitude, my leadership skills, my communication skills, my marketing skills, and my network marketing skills.
-Now, I am starting to enjoy the benefits of doing that.
+Now, I am enjoying the benefits of doing that.

 It wasn’t until 2014 that I became a network marketing professional.
 Basically, I was an amateur for 12+ years.
 My advice to you is “don’t wait that long to become a network marketing professional.”
 Make a decision you will succeed, act as if you have a million dollars invested in your business, put in the work, and work on your personal development.
 Do those things and you WILL succeed!

 Here are a few other things about me that you might find interesting.